jacobcode01/AutoIQ/README.md

 >
 > If the API was inactive, the first prediction may take a few seconds while the server spins back up.

-You can open `frontend/index.html` directly in your browser or serve it via a local HTTP server (like VS Code Live Server), for example : `python -m http.server 5500` from inside the `frontend/` folder.
+You can open `frontend/index.html` directly in your browser or serve it via a local HTTP server (like VS Code Live Server).

 Access the live website [here](https://themrityunjaypathak.github.io/AutoIQ/) or Click on the Image below.